-Things to Do In Caseville if You Are Bored with the Cheeseburger Festival – The festival is late summer, fun-filled family event with plenty to do and see.
-However, there is only so much grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event.
+Things to Do In Caseville if You Are Bored with the Cheeseburger Festival – The festival is late summer, a fun-filled family event with plenty to do and see.
+However, there is only so many grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event.
 What else is there to do in Michigan’s Upper Thumb?

 1903 Railway Depot in Port Hope Michigan – This Depot has been exquisitely restored.
-You can see exhibits in the passenger waiting room, the station masters office, luggage, and freight room.
+You can see exhibits in the passenger waiting room, the station master’s office, luggage, and the freight room.
 Each room has been painted to match the original color.
 The station looks brand new.
 One of the most interesting items on display was a pair of glasses found trapped for over one hundred years behind window trim in the station master office.
 The wireframe glasses are extremely fragile yet look brand new.

 How Pigeon Michigan Got Its Name – The town began because the Saginaw, Tuscola, Huron Railroad established a crossing there that was called Berne.
 Some maps list the two as separate stops.
 Later the name was changed to Pigeon, and it’s possible that at one time huge flocks of passenger pigeons (now extinct) migrated over that area.

 PBS’s Under the Radar, Michigan Visits the Thumb – The PBS Network show Under the Radar Michigan visited the Thumb area during the summer of 2019.
 To those who love the Thumb, this has been a much-anticipated episode.
 We offer a glimpse of the highlights.